ros-navigation/docs.nav2.org/migration/Iron.rst

 `PR #3880 <https://github.com/ros-planning/navigation2/pull/3880>`_ adds a watchdog mechanism that stops the robot if a source data is not published yet, or if no new data is received within the `source_timeout`` parameter, or if impossible to transform data to base frame. ``source_timeout`` parameter can now be set per source: if ``source_timeout`` is not set for a source, the value of the node ``source_timeout`` parameter is used.

-Additionaly, this watchdog mechanism can be disabled by setting ``source_timeout: 0.0``.
+Additionally, this watchdog mechanism can be disabled by setting ``source_timeout: 0.0``.